nicklafferty/craftycody/content/life/let-s-talk-shoes.md

-description = "To say I like shoes would be an understatement." draft = true image = "" slug = "talking-about-shoes" tags = ["clothing"] title = "Let's talk shoes."
+description = "To say I like shoes would be an understatement." draft = true image = "" slug = "shoe-talk" tags = ["clothing"] title = "Let's talk shoes."

 +++
 Listen, I am well aware of the tired, old stereotype that all women love shoes.
-Oh and we all need huge closets for all our shoes and oops!
+Oh and we all need huge closets for all our shoes and oopsies!
 We keep maxing out our poor husband's credit cards.

 Okay, but like.
 Shoes are rad.